Our process for the perfect corporate video

 Film in brisbane and australia wide

-Even though our home base and main stomping ground is southeast Queensland, we’ve managed to film in every state this year, some states multiple times.
+Our home base and main stomping ground is southeast Queensland, but we’ve filmed in every state this year, some states multiple times.

 What do you wear on camera?

-Wear what you’re comfortable in and what you would normally wear if you were meeting a client.
+• Wear what you’d wear if meeting a client.

 What happens in a video interview?